Synthetic personas, built to scale hypothesis & guardrail AI design.

 A five-tier source hierarchy.

-Regulatory and standards bodies first (FDA, FERC, NERC, NIST, ISA, ECB, SEC, FINRA, CISA), then peer-reviewed academic work, then industry analysts, then vendor technical material, then trade press.
+First, real research completed by real researchers.
+If it exists, that is the source of truth.
+Next, regulatory and standards bodies (FERC, NERC, NIST, ISA, ECB, SEC, FINRA, CISA), then peer-reviewed academic work, then industry analysts, then vendor technical material, then trade press.
 When two sources disagree, the higher tier wins.

 Nothing stale, nothing invented.

-Nothing published before April 2024 unless it's a still-authoritative foundational standard (SR 11-7, ISA-95, IEEE 1547-2018).
+Nothing published before April 2024 unless it's a foundational learning or standard.
 The rule has teeth: claims that couldn't be sourced to recent, named research got cut rather than fabricated.
 Where exact numbers weren't available, ranges or qualitative directions were used instead of invented precision.

 Every persona is the same object.